 By Rick Steves and Steve Smith

 Sample some of Collioure's well-respected wines at one of the many shops that offer relaxed tastings of the sweet Banyuls and Collioure reds and rosés.
 Consider a short Mediterranean cruise, or a daytrip to Spain via train or car — just watch those curves.
 If you're feeling energetic, tackle the one-hour, vertical hike up to Fort St. Elme, a castle high above Collioure.
-The privately-owned castle is not open to the public, but the view from the bluff is sensational.
+The privately owned castle is not open to the public, but the view from the bluff is sensational.

-Steve Smith is the co-author of Rick Steves' France.
+Steve Smith is the co-author of the Rick Steves France guidebook.